kubernetes-sigs/cluster-api/CONTRIBUTING.md

 1. If you haven't already done so, sign a Contributor License Agreement (see details above).
 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.
+  1. All code PR must be labeled with
+    ⚠️ (:warning:, major or breaking changes), ✨ (:sparkles:, minor or feature additions), 🐛 (:bug:, patch and bugfixes), 📖 (:book:, documentation or proposals), or 🏃 (:running:, other)

 All changes must be code reviewed.
 Coding conventions and standards are explained in the official [developer docs](https://github.com/kubernetes/community/tree/master/contributors/devel).
 Expect reviewers to request that you avoid common [go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.